 What you need to know

-- Your forecast: Today will be cloudy with a high of -4 C, a 60 per cent chance of flurries, wind from the northwest at 30 km/h and windchill of -16 this morning.
+- Your forecast: Mainly cloudy with light snow beginning early this afternoon, a high of -3 C, wind from the south at 20 km/h this morning and wind chill as low as -15 this morning.

 In case you missed it

 - In fine form: Erin Lebar has a review of Fleetwood Mac’s concert Thursday night.
 The performance had been scheduled for last April but was rescheduled after singer Stevie Nicks became ill.

 - A look at liquor thefts: The cases of three people who have committed nearly 200 thefts at Winnipeg liquor stores provide a snapshot of the crime trend.
 Dean Pritchard reports.

 - Friday night face-off: The Jets, who have won only once in regulation time at home this season, face the Vancouver Canucks at 7 p.m.
 With Bryan Little injured, captain and right-winger Blake Wheeler will move off the top line and play centre, Mike McIntyre reports.
 The Jets play again at Bell MTS Place on Sunday afternoon, against the Dallas Stars.

 - ‘He can dominate’: In CFL playoff action, the Blue Bombers face the Stampeders in Calgary at 3:30 p.m.
 Sunday.
 Taylor Allen has a story on punt returner Janarion Grant, who scored three touchdowns in two wins over the Stamps in the regular season.

 What’s happening today